The Sticker-Shock Conundrum

 Not bad!
 Especially when you realize that many families enjoy the books not only for educational purposes during school, but later on read them repeatedly for entertainment as well.

 Some families, of course, have children that are too far apart in age to combine.
-"Mamamoz" wrote on the Sonlight Forums:
+"Mamamoz" shared with Sonlight:

 You know when I realized how inexpensive Sonlight really is?
 The first year I pulled out a full History / Bible / Literature program for my second child.
 Now we have four children, all a few years apart, and a corner of the attic dedicated to plastic bins, each with a History / Bible / Literature program in it.
 Let's see … $125 a year per child.
 No online or workbook curriculum could compete with Sonlight.